vbout/vbout-magento-plugin/README.md

 # vbout-magento-plugin
 Magento Plugins for 2 Versions 1.X and 2.X.

-These plugins have readied functionalities for the Ecommerce Framework to talk with
-VBOUT application throughout REST API calls.
+These plugins ensure the communication with VBOUT through REST API calls to track all ecommerce activities held.

-2 Versions of Magento have different code calls, functions and file/path structure.
+Instructions and setup docs are available under the readme of each version folders